uber/mockolo/README.md

 # Mockolo

-** Welcome to Mockolo! **
+Welcome to Mockolo!

 `Mockolo` is a lightweight commandline tool which uses the `MockoloFramework` framework for creating mocks in Swift.
 It uses `SourceKittenFramework` for parsing, and a custom template renderer for generating a mock output.
 It currently supports protocol mocking.
 Class mocking will be added in the future.

 ## System Requirements

-* Swift 4.2 or later.
+* Swift 4.2 or later
-* Xcode 10.1 or later.
+* Xcode 10.1 or later
-* Support is included for the Swift Package Manager.
+* Support is included for the Swift Package Manager

 ## Build / Install